 They were working from different assumption concerning the question of what to do with sinners.
 The Pharisees said that good people should separate from them; God wants us to be a pure nation, so purge out the sinners, and emphasize precise obedience to kosher food laws and the Sabbath.
 In this view, Jesus is part of the problem.
 For his part, Jesus says, what do we do with sinners?
 Go after them, recover them, bring them to God!

 Is Jesus more tolerant of sin than the Pharisees?
-No, Jesus hates sin more than anyone present – no Pharisee is going to suffer and die on the cross for sin, but Jesus will – so he takes it very seriously indeed.
+No, Jesus hates sin more than anyone present.
+No Pharisee is going to suffer and die on the cross for sin!
+But Jesus will – so he takes it very seriously indeed.

 The stories show us that there are sins of “omission”, that is, not doing something that God says we should do.
 As the father say at the end of the Prodigal Son that “it’s right that we make merry and be glad”.
 That means that if you’re not rejoicing, you are the one who is disobeying God.

-So, to put it crudely, when a guy was checking out a girl, one of the things he snuck at a glance at was her forehead to see: how much money does she bring to the table?
+So, to put it blankly, when a guy was checking out a girl, one of the things he snuck at a glance at was her forehead to see: how much money does she bring to the table?
 If this seems gross, remember that this has been by far the most common system around the world, throughout human history – I’m not sure if it’s any worse than other methods which girls have traditionally used to get a boy’s attention.

 You can imagine Jesus telling this story, and every girl in the crowd automatically reached up to touch her coins to make sure they were still there.

 For us: if you lose your keys, you can get a copy made.
 Lose your wallet, and you cancel your credit cards and get your licensed replaced.
 It’s a nuisance, but you’ll get through it.
 For this girl, no: she felt like her whole life had collapsed.